All new Toyota Priuses come with a three-year/36,000-mile bumper-to-bumper warranty and a five-year/60,000-mile powertrain warranty from the factory.

 How much does a Toyota Prius extended warranty cost?

-We were quoted $648.85 a year from olive for three years of bumper-to-bumper coverage for a 2021 Toyota Prius registered in Austin, Texas, with 40,000 miles.
-From Endurance, the quote for similar coverage was $1,028.16 annually for 30 months of coverage for the same vehicle with the same mileage.
-Both quotes assumed a $100 deductible.
-Note that both of these are third-party extended auto warranty companies.
+We were quoted $599 a year from olive for three years of bumper-to-bumper coverage for a 2025 Toyota Prius with 40,000 miles.
+Note that this is a third-party extended auto warranty company.

 The “official” Toyota extended warranty is called Toyota Extra Care, and it may cost less than a third-party option.
 Be sure to get a quote from your local Toyota dealer to compare your options.